rkonoplev/dniester/docs/en/DATABASE_GUIDE.md

 ## Database Interaction

 This section describes how to interact with your MySQL database, whether it's in a Docker container or installed locally.
+For more detailed information on working with MySQL, please refer to the [MySQL Commands Guide](./MYSQL_GUIDE.md).

 ### For Dockerized MySQL